nrclark/libsaline/README.md

 It's also verified to be compatible with libsodium's implementation of the NaCl API.

-## Differences from saline ##
+## Differences from Tweetnacl ##

-Libsaline's internal workings are identical to tweetnacl-20140427.
-No code structure was changed, nor were any algorithms or values.
+Libsaline is forked from tweetnacl-20140427.
+There are a number of changes and improvements.
 The changes of interest are:

-1. Cleaned up saline's macro-soup.
+1. Cleaned up tweetnacl's macro-soup.
 Header and functions are clearly defined now.

 2. Replace #defined constants with enums.